xieyy46/SingleMod-v1/README.md

 done
 #if run out of memory, please run in batches
 ```
-* `eventalign_output_dir`: path to directory containing outputs during nanopolish eventalign process
+* `eventalign_output_dir`: path to directory containing outputs during nanopolish eventalign process.
-* `sequencing_summary.txt`: this file will be generate in basecalling step
+* `sequencing_summary.txt`: this file will be generate in basecalling step.

 4, extracting and organizing features for m6A prediction (or model traning)
 ```